meshibiton/Server-SearchSolver/README.md

 1. Notice: 5600 will be the port the server gonna listen for clients.

-2. open terminal in the python tester("parallel_tester.py" ) folder and write "python2 parallel_tester.py"
+2. Open terminal in the python tester("parallel_tester.py" ) folder and write "python2 parallel_tester.py"

 3. In our tester folder there is 10 different matrices txt files that will be read by the program.